ESSENCE TERMS AND CONDITIONS FOR INTERNET ADVERTISING FOR MEDIA BUYS ONE YEAR OR LESS

-The following are certain general terms and conditions governing advertising on websites published by Time Inc. and its affiliates (collectively, Time Inc. and its affiliates are referred to herein as "Media Company").
+The following are certain general terms and conditions governing advertising on websites published by Essence and its affiliates (collectively, Essence and its affiliates are referred to herein as "Media Company").

 "Ad" means any advertisement provided by Agency on behalf of an Advertiser.